-Virginia State Quarters were released on October 16, 2000 as the tenth coin in the State Quarter series.
+Virginia State Quarters (Buy on eBay) were released on October 16, 2000 as the tenth coin in the State Quarter series.
 Virginia’s original Statehood date was June 25, 1788.

 The reverse design honors the Quadricentennial of Jamestown.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” “Jamestown 1607-2007” and “Quadricentennial.”
 The coin’s reverse was designed by Edgar M. Stevens IV and engraved by Edgar Z. Steever.